guillotinaweb/angular-traversal/README.md

 And when we traverse to a given context, the relevant component will be used to render the tile.

-Note: the `noUpdateOnTraverse` allows to manage the tile content independantly from the traversing.
+Note: `noUpdateOnTraverse` attribute allows to manage the tile content independantly from traversing.
 We can load the context we want programmatically by calling:

 ```typescript
 this.traverser.loadTile('details', '/news/the-rise-of-skywalker');
 ```

-Note: an interesting aspect of the title principle is the tile can be inserted in a template anywhere, and the corresponding module will not have any dependency with the component providing the tile content.
+Note: an interesting aspect of the tile principle is the tile directive can be located in any template, and the corresponding module will not have any dependency with the component providing the tile content.

 ## Usage